Return of the Ancients

 Roadmap

-The six league mechanics serve different purposes at different points in your endgame progression.
+The endgame league mechanics serve different purposes at different points in your endgame progression.
 Engaging the wrong one too early (e.g. juicing Abyss before your gear can take it) wastes time; engaging the wrong one too late (e.g. chasing Ritual unique-window drops for league-start gear after you've already crafted your own) wastes opportunity.
 The matrix below is the rough community consensus on what to prioritise when.

 Constant background: the Fortress is your core progression no matter where you are — every map you run, mix it in.
 It's the only source of the new Atlas tree points, and the Atlas tree is what unlocks the bonuses that make every other mechanic worth farming.